-Below is certain summarized property information for NMNLC as of December 31, 2020:
+Below is certain summarized property information for NMNLC as of December 31, 2021:

-Lease Total Fair r Value as of Portfolio Company Tenant Expiration Date Location Square Feet Decer mber 31, 2020 NM NL Holdings LP / NM GP Holdco LLC Various Various Various Various \$ 67,835 NM GLCR LP Arctic Glacier U.S.A.
-2/28/2038 CA 214 29,130 NM CLFX LP Victor Equipment Company 8/31/2033 TX 423 14,885 NM APP Canada, Corp.
+Lease Total Fair · Value as of Portfolio Company Tenant Expiration Date Location Square Feet Decer mber 31, 2021 NM NL Holdings LP / NM GP Holdco LLC Various Various Various Various s 109,067 NM GLCR LP Arctic Glacier U.S.A.
+2/28/2038 CA 214 50,687 NM CLFX LP Victor Equipment Company 8/31/2033 TX 423 24,676 NM APP US LLC Plasman Corp, LLC / A-Brite LP 9/30/2033 AL / OH 261 14,891 NM APP Canada, Corp.
 A.P.
-Plasman, Inc. 9/30/2031 Canada 436 12,302 NM APP US LLC Plasman Corp, LLC / A-Brite LP 9/30/2033 AL / OH 261 7,410 NM DRVT LLC FMH Conveyors, LLC 10/31/2031 AR 195 7,084 NM YI, LLC Young Innovations, Inc. 10/31/2039 IL / MO 212 6,852 NM JRA LLC J.R.
-Automation Technologies, LLC 1/31/2031 MI 88 3,830 NM KRLN LLC None N/A MD 95 1,501 \$ 150,829
+Plasman, Inc. 9/30/2031 Canada 436 9,422 NM YI, LLC Young Innovations, Inc. 10/31/2039 IL / MO 212 8,286 NM DRVT LLC FMH Conveyors, LLC 10/31/2031 AR 195 7,984 NM JRA LLC J.R.
+Automation Technologies, LLC 1/31/2031 MI 88 3,996 NM KRLN LLC None N/A MD 95 244 S 229,253

-Collateralized agreements or repurchase financings-The Company follows the guidance in Accounting Standards Codification Topic 860, Transfers and Servicing-Secured Borrowing and Collateral, ("ASC 860") when accounting for transactions involving the purchases of securities under collateralized agreements to resell (resale agreements).
+Collateralized agreements or repurchase financings-The Company follows the guidance in Accounting Standards Codification Topic 860, Transfers and Servicing-Secured Borrowing and Collateral ("ASC 860"), when accounting for transactions involving the purchases of securities under collateralized agreements to resell (resale agreements).
 These transactions are treated as collateralized financing transactions and are recorded at their contracted resale or repurchase amounts, as specified in the respective agreements.
 Interest on collateralized agreements is accrued and recognized over the life of the transaction and included in interest income.
-As of December 31, 2020 and December 31, 2019, the Company held one collateralized agreement to resell with a cost basis of \$30,000 and \$30,000, respectively, and a fair value of \$21,422 and \$21,422, respectively.
-The collateralized agreement to resell is on non-accrual.
+As of December 31, 2021 and December 31, 2020, the Company held one collateralized agreement to resell is on non-accrual.
 The collateralized agreement to resell is guaranteed by a private hedge fund, PPVA Fund, L.P.
 The private hedge fund is currently in liquidation under the laws of the Cayman Islands.
-Pursuant to the terms of the collateralized agreement, the private hedge fund was because the collateral from the Company at the par value of the collateralized agreement.
-The private hedge fund has breached its agreement to repurchase the collateral under the collateralized agreement.
+Pursuant to the terms of the collateralized agreement, the private hedge fund was obligated to repurchase the collateral from the Company at the par value of the collateral lord agreement.
 The default by the private hedge fund did not release the collateral to the Company, and therefore, the Company does not have full rights and title to the collateral.
 A claim has been filed with the Cayman Islands joint official liquidators to resolve this matter.
 The joint official liquidators have recognized the Company's contractual rights under the collateralized agreement.
-The Company continues to exercise its rights under the collateralized agreement and continues to monitor the liquidation process of the private hedge fund.
+The Company continues to exercise its rights under the collateralized agreement to monitor the liquidation process of the private hedge fund.
 The fair value of the collateralized agreement to resell is reflective of the increased risk of the position.

 Cash and cash equivalents-Cash and cash equivalents include cash and short-term, highly liquid investments.
 The Company defines cash equivalents as securities that are readily convertible into known amounts of cash and so near maturity that there is insignificant risk of changes in value.
 These securities have original maturities of three months or less.
-The Company did not hold any cash equivalents as of December 31, 2020 and December 31, 2019.
+The Company did not hold any cash equivalents as of December 31, 2021 and December 31, 2020.